kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

 metadata:
   name: mySchedulingPolicy
 spec:
-  bindingMode: all
   namespaces:
+    matchNames:
       - default
+  action: required
   rules:
     nodeSelectors:
-      - match:
-        - beta.kubernetes.io/arch: ["amd64", "arm64"]
-        - team: []
-        action: required
-      - match:
+      match:
-        - failure-domain.beta.kubernetes.io/region: []
+        - failure-domain.beta.kubernetes.io/region: ["northeurope"]
-        - disk: ["ssd", "hdd"]
+        - disk: ["ssd", "premium"]
-        action: allowed

 ```

-In this example, pods can be scheduled if they match the two following:
+In this example, pods cannot be scheduled if they match one of the following:
--  a nodeSelector `beta.kubernetes.io/arch=amd64` or `beta.kubernetes.io/arch=arm64`.
-- a nodeSelector with the key `team`.

-They can also optionally specify:
 -  `disk: ssd` nodeSelector,
 -  `disk: hdd` nodeSelector,
 -  `failure-domain.beta.kubernetes.io/region` nodeSelector with any value.